Jewish exodus from the Muslim world: Cadima

 Incidents of anti-Jewish violence continued through the 1950s, although French officials later stated that Moroccan Jews "had suffered comparatively fewer troubles than the wider European population" during the struggle for independence.
 In August 1953, riots broke out in the city of Oujda and resulted in the death of four Jews, including an 11-year-old girl.
 In the same month, French security forces prevented a mob from breaking into the Jewish mellah of Rabat.
 In 1954, a nationalist event in the town of Petitjean (known today as Sidi Kacem) turned into an anti-Jewish riot and resulted in the death of 6 Jewish merchants from Marrakesh.
 However, according to Francis Lacoste, French Resident-General in Morocco, "the ethnicity of the Petitjean victims was coincidental, terrorism rarely targeted Jews, and fears about their future were unwarranted."

 In 1955, a mob broke into the Jewish mellah in Mazagan (known today as El Jadida) and caused its 1,700 Jewish residents to flee to the European quarters of the city.
 The houses of some 200 Jews were too badly damaged during the riots for them to return.
 In 1954, Mossad had established an undercover base in Morocco, sending agents and emissaries within a year to appraise the situation and organize continuous emigration.
 The operations were composed of five branches: self-defense, information and intelligence, illegal immigration, establishing contact, and public relations.
-Mossad chief Isser Harel visited the country in 1959 and 1960, reorganized the operations, and created a clandestine militia named the "Misgeret" ("framework").
+Mossad chief Isser Harel visited the country in 1959 and 1960, reorganized the operations, and created a clandestine militia named the "ha-Misgeret" ("the framework").

 Jewish emigration to Israel jumped from 8,171 people in 1954 to 24,994 in 1955, increasing further in 1956.
-Between 1955 and independence in 1956, 60000 Jews emigrated.
+Between 1955 and independence in 1956, 60,000 Jews emigrated.
 On 7 April 1956, Morocco attained independence.
 Jews occupied several political positions, including three parliamentary seats and the cabinet position of Minister of Posts and Telegraphs.
 However, that minister, Leon Benzaquen, did not survive the first cabinet reshuffling, and no Jew was appointed again to a cabinet position.
 Although the relations with the Jewish community at the highest levels of government were cordial, these attitudes were not shared by the lower ranks of officialdom, which exhibited attitudes that ranged from traditional contempt to outright hostility.
 Morocco's increasing identification with the Arab world, and pressure on Jewish educational institutions to Arabize and conform culturally added to the fears of Moroccan Jews.
-Between 1956 and 1961, emigration to Israel was prohibited by law; clandestine emigration continued, and a further 18000 Jews left Morocco.
+Between 1956 and 1961, emigration to Israel was prohibited by law; clandestine emigration continued, and a further 18,000 Jews left Morocco.